milselarch/slimedown-shooter/README.md

 ## `Concept`

-### Gameplay Overview
+### `Gameplay Overview`

 Simple procedure on how to navigate in your game

 Use WASD to move.
-click in the direction you want to shoot slimes at when slimes die they leave behind a slime particle. walk up to the slime particle to collect it and recharge your health.
+click in the direction you want to shoot slimes at when slimes die they leave behind a slime ball. walk up to the slime ball to collect it and recharge your health.
+Shooting at slime balls destroys them.
 Press space to launch a charge attack in the direction of the mouse pointer (does 2 damage to slimes, they have 4 health each) shooting and charging slimes cost health, so you can't just spam the attacks.

 After clearing 1 wave of slimes, a new wave will spawn.
 Each wave has 1 more slime than the previous theres a time limit for each level (above the wave number) - when you run out of time you will start taking damage every 3 seconds.
 You lose when you run out of health.

+## `Primary Mechanics`

+1. Shooting mechanic
+Click to fire a blaster shot at slimes, at the cost of 2 health.
+If it hits a slime they take damage.
+If it hits a slime ball the slime ball is destroyed.
+2. Charging mechanic

+3.

 ## Features Implementation